MarcinCzernek/MarcinCzernek/README.md

-### Hi there 👋 My name is Marcin and I am granduate informatics student with speciality in programming.
+### Hi there 👋 My name is Marcin and I am graduate informatics student with speciality in programming.

 I love creating.
 I am writing a frontend projects and also backend in PHP.